 On July 24, 2021, the General Office of the Chinese Communist Party and General Office of the State Council issued the Opinions on Further Alleviating the Burden of Homework and After School Tutoring for Students in Compulsory Education, or the Opinions.
 The Opinions contain policy guidance on requirements and restrictions relating to online and offline after-school tutoring or training services which apply to institutions operating in the area of discipline-based off-campus tutoring and training for students in compulsory education, namely education for students aged from 6 to 15 years.
-Pursuant to the Opinions, (i) institutions providing after-school tutoring services on academic subjects in the compulsory education system in China, or Academic AST Institutions, need to be registered as non-profit, no approval will be granted to new Academic AST Institutions, and an approval mechanism will be adopted for online Academic AST Institutions; (ii) foreign ownership in Academic AST Institutions is prohibited, including through contractual arrangements, and companies with existing foreign ownership need to rectify the situation; (iii) listed companies are prohibited from raising capital to invest in Academic AST Institutions; (iv) Academic AST Institutions are prohibited from providing tutoring services on academic subjects in compulsory education during public holidays, weekends and school breaks; and (v) Academic AST Institutions must follow the fee standards to be established by relevant authorities.
+Pursuant to the Opinions, (i) institutions, need to be registered as non-profit, no approval will be granted to new Academic AST Institutions, and an approval mechanism will be adopted for online Academic AST Institutions; (ii) foreign ownership in Academic AST Institutions; (iii) listed companies are prohibited from raising capital to invest in Academic AST Institutions; (iv) Academic AST Institutions are prohibited from providing tutoring services on academic subjects in compulsory; (iv) Academic AST Institutions are prohibited from providing tutoring services on academic subjects in compulsory ducation during public holidays, weekends and school breaks; and (v) Academic AST Institutions must follow the fee standards to be established by relevant authorities.

-We believe that the Opinions will not have an adverse impact on our or the VIE's operations or financials because the activities regulated by the Opinions are different from our and the VIE's business activities.
-We, through the VIE, have been focusing on the vocational education services since the VIE's inception in 2013, providing interactive online vocational learning services mainly for vocational education, continuing education, and higher education typically for students aged 16 years or older.
-Therefore, the requirements and restrictions in the Opinions do not apply to our or the VIE's business in China.
+We believe that the Opinions will not have an adverse impact on our or our VIE's operations or financials because the activities regulated by the Opinions are different from our and our VIE's business activities.
+We, through our VIE, have been focusing on the vocational education services since our VIE's inception in 2013, providing interactive online vocational learning services mainly for vocational education, continuing education, and higher education typically for students aged 16 years or older.
+Therefore, the requirements and restrictions in the Opinions do not apply to our or our VIE's business in China.

-In contrast, the vocational education services provided by the VIE are encouraged by the government policies.
-As the core service provided by the VIE, the vocational education service is encouraged by the "College Diploma + Vocational Skills Certification" or "1+X" policy of the Ministry of Education of People's Republic of China, which requires students at certain selected universities and colleges to obtain vocational training certification in six areas.
-In addition, the education services provided by the VIE are in line with the Vocational Education Law of the People's Republic of China (Revised Draft) passed in March 2021, which proposes the integration of industry and education, the school-enterprise cooperation, the support of the establishment of vocational schools, and the promotion of interoperability of school education and vocational training.
+In contrast, the vocational education services provided by our VIE are encouraged by the government policies.
+As the core service provided by our VIE, the vocational education service is encouraged by the "College Diploma + Vocational Skills Certification" or "1+X" policy of the Ministry of Education of People's Republic of China, which requires students at certain selected universities and colleges to obtain vocational training certification in six areas.
+In addition, the education services provided by our VIE are in line with the Vocational Education Law of the People's Republic of China (Revised Draft) passed in March 2021, which proposes the integration of industry and education, the school-enterprise cooperation, the support of the establishment of vocational schools, and the promotion of interoperability of school education and vocational training.
 On October 12, 2021, the Chinese government issued policies to encourage vocational education and skills training.
 According to the new policies, the Chinese government has reiterated its commitment to cultivating skilled talents, echoing the nation's previous supports for vocational education, particularly academic vocational education.
 The policies also encourage rural-oriented vocational education to deliver skills training to more peasants and laid-off workers.
-These rules and policies on vocational education can bring multiple benefits to us applicable PRC and the VIE, and the policy-backed vocational education and skill training services provided by the VIE are compliant with the laws and regulations.
+These rules and policies on vocational education can bring multiple benefits to us applicable PRC and our VIE, and the policy-backed vocational education and skill training services provided by our VIE are compliant with the laws and regulations.